logo

 Explanation

-Here, CC is a normalization factor that makes kfk=1\displaystyle \sum_{k} f_{k} = 1 possible.
-If shown as a histogram, the shape is roughly as described above, with the scale adjusted so the total area precisely equals 11.
+Here $C$ is a normalization coefficient that makes $\displaystyle \sum_{k} f_{k} = 1$.
+When represented as a histogram, it roughly takes the shape above, with the scale adjusted so that the total area is exactly $1$.

 LKfZK.png

-The thick tail shape that appears on the right is called a long tail.
-Like Heaps’ law, it is an empirical law that not only fits well but also has the advantage of being succinct.
+The thick tail shape appearing on the right is called the long tail.
+Like Heaps’ law, it is an empirically obtained law, and it has the advantage of not only fitting well but also being remarkably concise.

 20180509_152201.png